Commercial Sound and Video Systems

 Lighting

 You want the lighting in your conference room to be bright enough so that everyone can see each other well but not too bright so that it causes glare on the screen or camera lens.
 If possible, avoid having windows behind participants as they may cause reflections on screens or cameras due to sunlight shining through them; if this is unavoidable, make sure windows are covered with curtains or blinds.
+Good lighting—especially natural light—can make people feel more comfortable, energized, and alert during meetings.
+Consider layering your lighting with overhead fixtures and adjustable lamps to fine-tune the brightness as needed.

 Comfort